You may have noticed our new logo. Click here to learn more about its story.

 Co-founder Tom West leaves IDG.

-IDG launches its first discovery program for Fireman's Fund Insurance, enabling the company to collect authentic employee stories and memorabilia for use in heritage programs.
+IDG launches our first discovery program for Fireman's Fund Insurance, enabling the company to collect authentic employee stories and memorabilia for use in heritage programs.

 IDG becomes The History Factory (THF).

-A new corporate logo, known as "Wayne," illustrates the new concept driving the company: THF finds history in its raw form and moves it through the factory building to produces refined products that are useful for its corporate clients.
+A new corporate logo, known as "Wayne," illustrates the new concept driving the company: THF finds history in its raw form and moves it through the factory building to produce refined products that are useful for our corporate clients.

 THF joins the Society of American Archivists (SAA).